 I will draw on some specifics from those pieces, but wanting to minimise repetition in my writing I simply refer the reader to those earlier pieces for additional background.
-I also advise that it is my intention to post on the next R U OK Day my full recount of that most traumatic incident that occurred on the night of my parents’ wedding anniversary when I was 15 in a post entitled “How Farmers Lose Perspective On What Is Most Important”.
+I also advise that it is my intention to post on the next R U OK Day my full recount of that most traumatic incident that occurred when I was 15 in a post entitled “How Farmers Lose Perspective On What Is Most Important”.

 This was not the only male violence to which I was subjected, however.
 Coming from a multi-generational, poor farming family on my father’s side, and he being the youngest of 5 boys (with 2 older sisters), male aggression was an aspect of our inherited culture.
 When my brother was young he witnessed our father being beaten up by his eldest brother after he had pulled Dad up while driving.
-My brother, who was in the car, once recounted to me how my aunty exalted my uncle to kick Dad when he was on the ground.
+My brother, who was in the car, once recounted to me the shocking details of the assault.
 Family folklore goes that my Uncle Charlie, who could by himself load 44 gallon drums full of petrol (weighing over 200kg) onto the back of trucks, and who was very close to Dad, retaliated and beat up his more aggressive brother.

 Besides describing the haze in which I lived my adolescence, I also reveal in my writing my very real and almost debilitating awkwardness towards girls in my adolescence and early adulthood.

 I have no research experience in this field, but I cannot help but wonder whether, based on my own experiences, much of the discussion about ‘consent’ and education around it in the current national discourse misses the point – in some ways it may be responding to the ‘disease’ rather than preventing the condition.